SelimChraibi/real-time-human-detection/README.md

 ![Screen Shot 2018-07-21 at 15.14.22](https://i.imgur.com/ynUdc6o.png)

 The CAMs can be computed using the activation maps of the last convolutional layer (just before the GAP layer).
-Because each neurone is corresponds to a class, it is possible to weigh each there activation maps with the weights of the neurones.
+Because each neurone corresponds to a class, it is possible to weigh each there activation maps with the weights of the neurones.

 ![Image Copied on 2018-07-21 at 15.06 PM](https://i.imgur.com/OXNKi63.png)

-**Intuition:** If the weight w3 of the neurone associated to the label 1 is large, this means that the 3rd pixel (obtained by computing the GAP of the the 3rd activation map) is activated in the presence of an object of the class 1.
+**Intuition:** If the weight w3 of the neurone associated to the label 1 is large, this means that the 3rd pixel (obtained by computing the GAP of the 3rd activation map) is activated in the presence of an object of class 1.
 Since the activation maps contain spatial data, each pixel corresponds to a region of the input image.

 ### Benchmark